Arizonensis

 Guide with color photos and line drawings to almost 400 species of Sonoran Desert Plants.
 A few are still missing from the guide.
 If you can, please submit a good photo of a missing species with data to mjplagens@arizonensis.org.

 Eight-legged Critters in the Sonoran Desert: Spiders, Scorpions and Mites.
-Save one or two mildly dangerous most are more interesting than scary.
+Save one or two mildly dangerous examples, most arachnids are far more fascinating than scary.

 Photo copyright Earl Robinson